Sjees

-A Sjees (from Dutch, meaning chaise) is a traditional Dutch two-wheeled carriage pulled by one or two horses, which originates from Friesland in the north of Netherlands.
+A Sjees (from Dutch, meaning chaise) is a Dutch traditional two-wheeled carriage pulled by one or two horses, which originates from Friesland in the north of Netherlands.
 Also called a Friesian chaise, it resembles a chaise or gig carriage but with unique regional distinctions.
 The undercarriage, wooden axle, large wheels, and shafts are usually painted white.
 The body, which is supported on cee-springs and leather braces, has a curved dash and seats two people.
 Typically, the body is decorated with elaborate painting, gilding and carvings, and the upholstery is brightly colored velvet or leather.